Private Equity

 The goal is to uncover and mitigate potential risks to make the correct investment decision.
 During this stage, private equity investors and their teams (consultants, accountants, lawyers, etc.) evaluate and uncover significant red flags such as financial liabilities, operational, legal, cybersecurity, and other risks.

-Historically, PE due diligence has focused on financial, commercial, and legal due diligence.
-Still, there are different areas, such as IT, management, and HR due diligence, that potential acquirers should also assess.
+Historically, PE deal due diligence has focused on financial, commercial, and legal due diligence.
+Still, there are different areas, such as IT, management, ESG, and HR due diligence, that are part of a comprehensive due diligence.

 In the private equity world, due diligence must overcome unique challenges.
 For example, most private equity funds focus on acquiring private companies with limited public information, lacking SEC filings and other public records.